IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/3-deploying-a-webapp.md

      TL;DR: if you don't want to deal with CORS, set `cors: true` in the config.

-   - I made a claim about having wide open permissions locally.
-I need to test this out, because the docs say the lambda function that runs locally should use the same permissions as the deployed lambda.
+   - Show the changes I made
+       - Changed the bucket name from `bucket` to `images`.

 ## Deploy to CloudFront and explain the architecture.